 Our goal is to ensure women feel supported, valued and respected.
-We have been working to balance the gender makeup of our workforce, and are actively creating a gender-balanced leadership, by increasing the proportion of women in managerial positions, including in our most senior executive posts.
+We have been working to balance the gender makeup of our workforce and create a gender-balanced leadership.
+As a result, the proportion of women in managerial positions is increasing, including in our most senior executive posts.

 Our Gender Balance Acceleration Plan aims to increase the proportion of women in our top 200+ senior executive posts.
-We carefully monitor our succession planning to ensure that we have the right pipeline for our most critical business roles and provide career support and guidance through our Senior Leader Development Roadmap (Corporate Mentoring Program, Senior Leaders Development Assessment Center and Senior Executive Program).
+We carefully monitor our succession planning to maintain the right pipeline for our most critical business roles.
+We also provide career support and guidance through our Senior Leader Development Roadmap (Corporate Mentoring Program, Senior Leaders Development Assessment Center and Senior Executive Program).

-Outside our own operations, in the agricultural communities that cultivate and process our raw materials, we are also working to change the economic, social and cultural outlook for women through a host of different programs that aim to teach the skills required to increase farms’ productivity, build better businesses and improve livelihoods.
+In the agricultural communities that cultivate and process our raw materials, we are also working to improve the economic, social and cultural outlook for women through a host of different programs.
+These programs aim to teach the skills required to increase farms’ productivity, build better businesses and improve livelihoods.

 Better reflecting the society we serve